Operating Department Practitioner, BSc Hons (Degree Apprenticeship)

 If you are passionate about delivering high-quality care to surgical patients within the operating room and associated care settings, our Operating Department Practitioner apprenticeship is for you.

-This BSc Hons Operating Department Practitioner Apprenticeship will prepare you to provide high standards of care to patients undergoing surgery.
-You’ll learn to work with a team of highly skilled surgeons, anaesthetists and nurses in an Operating Department in NHS Trust Hospitals and the Independent sector.
+This degree apprenticeship will prepare you to provide high standards of care to patients undergoing surgery.
+Once qualified, you will be part of a team of highly skilled surgeons, anaesthetists and nurses in an operating department in the NHS or independent sector.

-The course combines both academic and clinical practice.
-This allows you to put your learning into practice and develop the skills required to care for patients, primarily in the operating department.
+Our programme combines both academic and clinical practice.
+This allows you to develop the skills required to care for patients and apply them in clinical settings, primarily in the operating department.
 Some learners will have the opportunity to complete a Surgical First Assistant Skills endorsement and develop specialist skills to assist surgeons during surgery.

 Degree apprenticeship